tamas6/fdp-website/index.md

     been published as one of the first Fair Data Improvement proposals.
-The current state of milestones and next steps are described below.<br><br>I. Reviews with Protocolisation - the personal storage concept has been reviewed and refactored, the architecture <a href="https://github.com/fairDataSociety/FIPs/pull/61"><span
+The current state of milestones and next steps are described below.<br><br>I. Reviews with Protocolisation - the personal storage concept has been reviewed and refactored, the architecture <a href="https://github.com/fairDataSociety/FIPs/blob/master/text/0061-personal-storage.md"
-    style="text-decoration: underline;">is documented</span></a> with its ongoing
+    title="Personal Storage FIP"><span style="text-decoration: underline;">is documented</span></a>
-    improvement ideas. <br><br>II.
-Registry Specifications - the User Store (ENS) smart contract is currently deployed on FDP-Play and Görli networks. <br><br>III.
+    with its ongoing improvement ideas. <br><br>II.
+Registry Specifications - the User Store (ENS) smart contract is currently deployed on FDP-Play and Görli networks.
-    Authentication - The portable account feature is implemented in FDP Storage and Blossom that applications can integrate allowing to retrieve the user wallet by providing a username and a password. <br><br>IV.
-Authorization - The personal storage concept offers sharing PODs which are the sub-entities of the user for each application or used protocol. <br><br>V. Web3 services with Data Economics
-    - Publishing the generic BMT inclusion proofs on BeeSon data in smart contracts is the next step when proof of storage requirements are met.<br><br>VI.
+    <br><br>III.
+Authentication - The portable account feature is implemented in FDP
+    Storage and Blossom that applications can integrate allowing to retrieve the user wallet by providing a username and a password. <br><br>IV.
+Authorization - The personal storage concept offers sharing PODs which are the sub-entities of the user for each application or used protocol. <br><br>V. Web3 services with Data Economics - Publishing the generic BMT inclusion proofs on BeeSon data in smart contracts is the next step when proof of storage requirements are met.<br><br>VI.
     Interoperability with integrations - With good experience with metadata-handling in the Swarm network but open to integrating other storage system solutions.
 Extensions can be proposed through the Fair Data Improvement proposals (FIPs).<br><br>The short term roadmap for next couple of months includes:<br>- deploying User store (ENS) smart contract to Ethereum mainnet,<br>- BeeSon generic inclusion proof smart contracts,<br>- refactoring and making packages more robust.'
 - template: 4-column-footer
   block: footer-2
   col_2: https://github.com/fairDataSociety